jeju5/management/cs/aws/aws_developer.md

 * SQS scales automatically.
 * To Delete a message, use 'PurgeQueue'
 * SQS msg limit is 1KB - 256KB(max)

+* SQS Dead Letter Queue (DLQ)
+  * this is where undelivered msg eventually goes.
+You can debug or analyze issues here.

 * AWS SNS (Simple Notification Service)
   * Push Based (no polling)